Vladimir86ns/company-food-many/README.md

 }
 ```

-All requests matching this path will be proxies, no exceptions.
+ItemAll requests matching this path will be proxies, no exceptions.
 This includes requests for `text/html`, which the standard `proxy` option does not proxy.

 If you need to specify multiple proxies, you may do so by specifying additional entries.
 Matches are regular expressions, so that you can use a regexp to match multiple paths.